-Furthermore, the General Plan identifies the area with land use designations of Commercial, Office, and Residential.
-Figure LU-1 within the General Plan identifies development standards with a maximum height of 45 feet, and to maintain the primary building bulk below a 1:1 slope line drawn from arterial curb lines.
-The project is consistent with these requirements.
+Furthermore, the General Plan identifies the area with a land use designation of Commercial, Office, and Residential.
+Figure LU-1 of the General Plan identifies development standards with a maximum height of 45 feet, and to maintain the primary building bulk below a 1:1 slope line drawn from arterial curb lines.
+The proposed is consistent with these requirements.